quintopia/beerbrawl/README.md

 ## EXTRA CHALLENGE:

 Players can mark certain squares on the board as impassable or difficult terrain (requiring two moves to cross) before the game starts.
-For example, each player could get a "lake token" to place on any square that cannot be occupied.
+For example, each player could get a "puddle token" to place on any square that cannot be occupied.
+Or, for example, lines between squares could be marked as "cliffs" which can be crossed in only one direction, or "barricades," which can be crossed by only one player's party.

 ## STRATEGY IDEAS: